danielrosehill/Claude-Slash-Commands/commands/documentation/awesome-lists/creation/awesome-scratchpad.md

 - descriptions for the sections
 - observations

-Your task is to organise this data into a README.md or to add the new repos / projects to the existing one.
+Your task is to organize this data into a README.md or to add the new repos / projects to the existing one.

 Follow these editing guidelines:

-- Organisation is key: divide the repo into logical sections
+- Organization is key: divide the repo into logical sections
 - Within each section, order the projects alphabetically, by name

 You can also note, or add a note if missing: